jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 stakeholder relationships, and pentesting habits.
-By learning from the outputs, an organization can systematically tighten its security controls to the point where novel and elusive bugsthose that can only be identified by human expertisebecome a more frequently reported class of vulnerability.
+By learning from the outputs, an organization can systematically tighten its security controls to the point where novel and elusive bugs—those that can only be identified by human expertise—become a more frequently reported class of vulnerability.
 2023 Hacker\-Powered Security Report
 23